eternal-flame-AD/yumechi.jp/content/en/blog/proof-of-mutex-outspeeding-anubis-with-valid-pow.md

 ## Benchmarks

 The full benchmark log and code is available in the appendix and code repository, here is a short summary.

+Benchmarks are ran on AMD Ryzen 9 7950X unless otherwise specified.
+Anubis is built using official Makefile rule with no special flags with difficulty set to 4 unless otherwise specified.

 I also appended a binary nonce benchmark since they do have a [WIP](https://github.com/TecharoHQ/anubis/pull/240) on that, but to my best knowledge it is not on release track yet nor deployed anywhere.